Ghanaians in the United Kingdom: Early

 Although modern Ghana gained independence from the United Kingdom in 1957 and was the first African country to do so, small numbers of people from that region have been arriving and living in Britain since at least the mid-16th century.
 At that time, there were many Africans living and working in London, some of whom were based at the royal court.
-Even Shakespeare, it is rumoured, sought the company of an African lady, Lucy Morgan.

 In 1555, John Lok, a London merchant and Alderman, brought five Africans from the town of Shama, in what is present-day Ghana, to London to be trained as interpreters in order to assist England's trade with the western coast of Africa.
 From that time onwards, economic links were established between West Africa and England.
 The English were most concerned with acquiring gold from the region that came to be known as the Gold Coast.
 Pepper and other spices were also much in demand in Europe.

 Besides a number of West Africans arriving in Britain during the 16th–18th centuries, there were Britons who went to the Gold Coast and married Ghanaian women.
 Some Ghanaians have Scottish and English ancestry, since a number of Scots and Englishmen married in local customary ceremonies and had children who became successful, such as Gold Coast's James Bannerman and Robert William Wallace Bruce.
 Most Scottish and English settlers left the Gold Coast after it won independence.